simonjela/auto-annotated-portfolio/content/pages/index.md

       Berlin-based alternative pop artist Simon Jela fusing the soul of timeless rock with modern pop finesse.
 His voice stands out with its warmth and rich precise tone.
-It’s both soothing and powerful, leaving listeners captivated from the first moment.
+It’s both soothing and powerful, leaving listeners captivated from the first moment
     styles:
       self:
         height: auto